ex-Plant/next_15_app_course/notes.md

 If the page is fully dynamic (e.g., dynamic = "force-dynamic" in Next.js):
 The server render happens every time a user requests or navigates to that page.
 There is no static cache; each request triggers a fresh server-side render and fetch.

+- seed db

+- useSearchParams for client components
+- params, searchParams for async pages

+**SUSPENSE**
+- add key to make it work on the same route

+**zod**
+- zod is not used only to validate forms - it can be also very useful to check if data coming from db or any other data source is keeping the correct structure